voiceittech/VoiceIt2-IosSDK/README.md

 #### Check if Specific User Exists

-Check whether a user exists for the given userId(begins with 'usr_')
+Check whether a user exists for given userId(begins with 'usr_')

 ##### *Swift*
 ```swift